Physician CEPS Exam Eligibility Policy

 - Successful completion of an adult or pediatric cardiovascular medicine fellowship program

-- Successful completion of a minimum of 1 year of cardiac electrophysiology training in either an adult or pediatric clinical cardiac electrophysiology fellowship program.
-For pediatric EP applicants, this may be a pediatric fellowship, and adult fellowship, or a combination, totaling at least 12 months.
+Successful completion of a minimum of 2 years of cardiac electrophysiology training in either an adult or pediatric clinical cardiac electrophysiology fellowship program.

 - Adult EP applicants completing training prior to the availability of authorized electrophysiology training programs (generally prior to 1995) may qualify either by satisfying Track 1 requirements, or by demonstrating a minimum level of cardiac electrophysiology practice experience consisting of at least 5 years of active clinical electrophysiology involvement in the management and care of adult electrophysiology patients.